Ubaid period: Fishing

+Society

-Ubaid culture is characterized by large unwalled village settlements, multi-roomed rectangular mud-brick houses and the appearance of the first temples of public architecture in Mesopotamia, with a growth of a two tier settlement hierarchy of centralized large sites of more than 10 hectares surrounded by smaller village sites of less than 1 hectare.
+Ubaid culture is characterized by large unwalled village settlements, multi-roomed rectangular mud-brick houses and the appearance of the first temples of public architecture in Mesopotamia, with a growth of a two-tier settlement hierarchy of centralized large sites of more than ten hectares surrounded by smaller village sites of less than one hectare.
 Domestic equipment included a distinctive fine quality buff or greenish colored pottery decorated with geometric designs in brown or black paint.
 Tools such as sickles were often made of hard fired clay in the south, while in the north stone and sometimes metal were used.
-Villages thus contained specialised craftspeople, potters, weavers and metalworkers, although the bulk of the population were agricultural labourers, farmers and seasonal pastoralists.
+Villages thus contained specialised craftspeople, potters, weavers, and metalworkers, although the bulk of the population were agricultural labourers, farmers, and seasonal pastoralists.

-During the Ubaid Period (5000–4000 BC), the movement towards urbanization began.
+During the Ubaid Period (5000–4000 BC), the movement toward urbanization began.
 "Agriculture and animal husbandry [domestication] were widely practiced in sedentary communities".
-There were also tribes that practiced domesticating animals as far north as Turkey, and as far south as the Zagros Mountains.
-The Ubaid period in the south was associated with intensive irrigated hydraulic agriculture, and the use of the plough, both introduced from the north, possibly through the earlier Choga Mami, Hadji Muhammed and Samarra cultures.
+There were also tribes who practiced domesticating animals as far north as Turkey, and as far south as the Zagros Mountains.
+The Ubaid period in the south was associated with intensive irrigated hydraulic agriculture, and the use of the plough, both introduced from the north, possibly through the earlier Choga Mami, Hadji Muhammed, and Samarra cultures.